JoaoPedrodeAraujoS/scraping-kabum/README.md

-# scraping-otobo-sla
+# scraping-kabum

-This project aims to carry out a web-scraping in the OTOBO system and remove SLA information from open tickets.
+This project aims to carry out a web-scraping in the KABUM site to get price and name for gamer chairs.

-This file discribe the required steps for running the scraping-otobo-sla.
+This file discribe the required steps for running the scraping-kabum.

 # Development Environment